Who is the Hero of Mahabharata? Bhīma? Arjun? Krishna or Duryodhana?

 “It’s not the adaptation of Ved Vyasa’s Mahabharata and they should not give that title.”

 “The great Sanskrit epic has been a topic of creative adaptation in various formats in all art forms for many decades.
 Many have written novels based on Mahabharata.
-So, what’s wrong in this novel?
+So, what’s wrong with this novel?
 It is an exciting novel…” I asked him.

 “We are not against the movie or novel.
-But it should not be titled as Mahabharata.
+But it should not be titled Mahabharata.
 Bhīma was not the hero of Mahabharata right?” he asked.

 “I have read Mahabharata many times.
 I always found it difficult to understand who is the real hero of the epic – because every character in the epic is unique and important.
-If you try to remove one character, the entire epic will collapse – it is unparalleled mastery craft that never ever can be imitated.
+If you try to remove one character, the entire epic will collapse – it is an unparalleled mastery craft that never ever can be imitated.
 That’s why it is said, “Vyasochishtam jagat sarvam,” or whatever you find in the universe, Vyas has said it before.
 Such well-crafted epic”

 “But it is a known fact that Arjun is the hero and Duryodhana is the villain of Mahabharata…”

-“Yes, if you read Mahabharata with a Semitic mind-set of Good Guys Vs. Bad Guys.
+“Yes, if you read Mahabharata with a Semitic mindset of Good Guys Vs. Bad Guys.
 But Veda Vyas tried to prove a totally different dimension.
 There is no hero-villain concept in this great epic.”

 “Whatever said and done, Bhīma is not the hero, right?”